LightBuzz/Localization-iOS/README.md

-# Localization-iOS
+# Explicit Localization in iOS
-Explicit Localization in iOS
+Learn how to localize your iOS (iPhone/iPad) app by selecting the language programmatically.